TimurSalakhetdinov/Auto_parsers/American motors/README.md

 ## Customization
 You can modify the `csv_limit` parameter in the `americanmotors_parser` function to change the number of records per CSV file.

+## Combining CSV Files

+If you have multiple CSV files from the American Motors scraper and wish to combine them into a single file, follow these steps:

+1. Ensure all CSV files are in the same directory.
+2. Use the provided Python script to merge these files.
+The script reads all CSV files matching the pattern `americanmotors_YYYY-MM-DD_*.csv` and combines them into a single file named `americanmotors_YYYY-MM-DD.csv`.

 ## Note
 Ensure that you comply with the American Motors website's terms of use and scraping policies before using this script.